 The cause of yellow stools will determine the treatment options.

 Yellow stools sometimes result from changes to the diet.
 Eliminating yellow foods, such as sweet potatoes, carrots, and turmeric, from the diet may make the yellow color go away.
-A person should avoid high fat foods, such as fast food and processed meats, as these speed up digestion and can produce yellow stool.
+In sensitive individuals, high fat foods may move through the intestines faster and produce yellow stool.

 If yellow stools are the result of an underlying condition, a doctor will advise the person on which course of treatment is right for them.